 Home office occupancy expenses include the following costs:

 - Interest proportion of your mortgage

 - Council rates

-Bare-in-mind you must have a dedicated work area which is not used for domestic purposes such as a study or studio to be eligible for occupancy expense deductions.
+Bare in mind you must have a dedicated work area that is not for domestic purposes such as a study or studio to be eligible for occupancy expense deductions.

 The second category is home office running expenses which you can claim the work-related percentage for the following costs:

 - The decline in value of home office equipment, furniture and furnishings such as desk, light fittings, computer and telephone.